Keep abreast of the latest COVID-19-related updates for students, including available resources.

 - Academic advising and one-on-one mentoring remain available at all times even while the university is operating remotely.

 - Every area of the university is adapting its operations due to the COVID-19 pandemic.
 The vast majority of the services remain available remotely this fall, including:

 - Counselling services

 - Tutoring services

 - Additional limited in-person services will also be available, provided you have authorization to come on campus.

-- Students will receive a credit of 50% of the Recreation & Athletics fee for the fall term equalling $1.26 per credit.
-Students will still have access to a number of Recreation & Athletics based services such as virtual fitness videos, quiz nights and other online activities.
+- Students will receive a credit of 50 per cent of the Recreation and Athletics fee for the fall 2020 term, equalling $1.26 per credit.
+Students still have access to a number of Recreation and Athletics-based services such as virtual fitness videos, quiz nights and other online activities.

 - Certain fees are charged by student-run organizations and not by the university.
 These organizations are also all working hard to continue their services to all students, wherever they are based.
 These organizations are responsible for setting their own fees.